 In fact, they didn’t say anything until Job finally broke the silence.

 When Job finally spoke, his tune had changed.
-He wasn’t parroting the party line anymore.
+His stoic façade was gone.
 After seven days of silently considering his fate, Job’s attitude was completely different.
 He cursed the day he was born (Job 3:1), questioning God for allowing him to see the day when he would lose everything.
 (Job 3:2-26)

-Only then did one of his friends chime in, reminding Job that he had offered advice in the past to people going through difficult times, maybe to the very friends who now sat with him in his suffering.
-Now his friends were offering to Job the same gratuitous, unsympathetic advice Job had offered many in the past.
+Only then did Eliphaz chime in, reminding Job that he had offered advice in the past to people going through difficult times, maybe to the very friends who now sat with him in his suffering.
+Now his friends were offering to Job the same gratuitous, unsympathetic advice Job had offered others in the past.